fraenki/puppet-pfsense/README.md

 ###Privileges

-You must specify user/group privileges by using the internal pfSense names.
-The provider will not even try to validate privilege names, because pfSense silently ignores invalid privileges.
+You must specify user/group privileges by using the internal pfSense® names.
+The provider will not even try to validate privilege names, because pfSense® silently ignores invalid privileges.

-A complete list of pfSense privileges is available in _priv.defs.inc_ from the pfSense repository: https://github.com/pfsense/pfsense/blob/master/etc/inc/priv.defs.inc
+A complete list of pfSense® privileges is available in _priv.defs.inc_ from the pfSense® repository: https://github.com/pfsense/pfsense/blob/master/etc/inc/priv.defs.inc

 ###Known limitations

 You need to be aware of the following limitations:

 * No safety net.
-If you delete the _admin_ user your pfSense firewall is lost.
+If you delete the _admin_ user your pfSense® firewall is lost.
 * User/group providers are NOT aware of group privilege inheritance.
 * The indention of config.xml will be changed.
 Prepare for a huge diff when making changes.
 * Removing all unmanaged resources (purge => true) is NOT supported.